 General hygiene measures, such as regular hand washing before and after touching animals and avoiding contact with sick animals, should be adhered to.
 WHO does not recommend any specific different measures for travellers.
 WHO does not advise special screening at points of entry with regard to this event, nor does it recommend that any travel or trade restrictions be applied.

 - OIE: Highly pathogenic influenza A viruses (Infection with H5N1) (non-poultry including wild birds) (2017-), Russia 20 hours ago

-- OIE: Highly pathogenic influenza A viruses (infection with H5N8) (non-poultry including wild birds), Russia 14 hours ago
+- OIE: Highly pathogenic influenza A viruses (infection with H5N8) (non-poultry including wild birds), Germany 20 hours ago

-- OIE: Highly pathogenic avian influenza (H5N8), Russia 1 days ago
+- OIE: Highly pathogenic avian influenza (H5N8), Germany 20 hours ago